Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Non-Euclidean crystallographic groups

 \section{Non-Euclidean crystallographic groups}

-We will first describe Wilkie and Macbeath's NEC signatures \cite{Wilkie1966,Macbeath1967}, then the associated fundamental domain in $\HH^2\cup\Lambda(\Gamma)$, and finally we will give a presentation for an NEC group in terms of its signature.
+We will first describe Wilkie and Macbeath's NEC signatures \cite{Wilkie1966,Macbeath1967}, then the associated fundamental domain in $\RH^2\cup\Lambda(\Gamma)$, and finally we will give a presentation for an NEC group in terms of its signature.
+For further information on NEC groups the reader should consult \cite{SOCRS2010}.

 An \emph{NEC signature} consists of a sign $\epsilon=\pm$, and several sequences of integers grouped in the following manner: \begin{enumerate} \item Two integers $g,s\geq0$. \item An ordered set of integer \emph{periods} $[m_1,\dots,m_r]$. \item An ordered set of $k$ \emph{period cycles} $\{C_i:=(n_{i,1},\dots,n_{i,s_i}) : 1\leq i \leq k\}$. \item A further $d$ empty period cycles $(),\dots,()$. \end{enumerate} The sequences and sign are then combined into the NEC signature, which is written as